TheThinkingHome/device_sentinel/README.md

 Your chatty motion sensor earns a tight window and gets flagged within minutes of dying.
 Your twice-a-day rain gauge earns a generous one and is left alone.
 A device you add next spring starts learning the day you pair it and arms itself once its rhythm is established.

 The same idea settles the other two.
 A radio link is judged against the floor that device has actually held, not a threshold borrowed from another manufacturer's scale.
-A battery is judged against a level you choose, with enough slack that a cell sitting on the line never flaps between fine and failing.

-The learning defends itself.
-Only silences that end are learned, so a device that freezes can never teach the system that freezing is normal.
-One anomalous day is set aside rather than widening the window.
-Restart storms and reconnect floods are recognised by their shape and kept out of the baseline.
-It runs continuously on the author's own system, a household of around two hundred devices.
+A battery is judged against a level you choose as well as its rate of decay.
+A AAA battery loses charge slowly and linearly but a lithium does not.
+It holds almost full charge almost till it fails.
+Device Sentinel sees and learns each device, from its own learned data.

 ## What It Catches